okaram/IntroJava/content/Setup.md

 # Installing a git client

-We will use BitBucket as our code repository, but you still need a git client.
+We will use GitLab as our code repository, but you still need a git client.
 The command line client is available at [www.git-scm.com](http://www.git-scm.com/downloads).
 I assume you have a command line client, like git-bash.

 # BitBucket setup

-Go to [Bitbucket.org](https://bitbucket.org/) and create an account.
-After that, email me the account from your kennesaw email; I will create a repo for the assignments and give you access, so you can create pull requests.
+Go to [GitLab](https://gitlab.com/) and create an account.
+After that, email me the account name (and add in d2l) from your kennesaw email (so I know who you are); I will create a repo for the assignments and give you access, so you can create pull requests.